LemonAppDev/konsist-documentation/inspiration/snippets/general-snippets.md

 }
 ```

-## Snippet 5: Companion Object Is Last Declaration In The Class
+##5: Companion Object Is Last Declaration In The Class

 ```kotlin
 @Test